indiamos/indiamos.github.io/index.md

 I had always loved the coding parts of my work, so in 2017, I attended Fullstack Academy’s Grace Hopper Program, an intensive JavaScript school for women.
 Then I worked there for three months as a teaching fellow, helping the next cohort master the material.

-Now I’m looking for a company where I can contribute immediately as a front-end engineer, since that’s what I know best, while continuing to develop my back-end skills.
+Now I’m looking for a position on a cross-functional team where I can contribute immediately on the front-end, since that’s what I know best, while continuing to develop my back-end skills.

 [Learn more](/about.html), or [get in touch!](/contact.html)